tushgpats/sfal-vsd/README.md

 <img width="915" alt="Screenshot 2024-05-23 at 11 43 01 PM" src="https://github.com/tushgpats/sfal-vsd/assets/47535296/045f961d-7f29-4262-93e8-f85681918cf5">

 We will now dive deep into Clock network modellling and IO Delays.

+<h1> Day 14 PVT Corners: Synthesis and Timing Analysis </h1>

+The Term PVT Stands for Process Voltage and Tempreture.
+PVT (Process, Voltage, and Temperature) variations significantly impact the delay and overall performance of semiconductor devices.
+In order to ensure that out chip to works after fabrication in all the possible conditions, we run simulations at different corners of process, voltage, and temperature.

+Process Variations: Process variations arise from the inherent imperfections and variations in the semiconductor fabrication process.
+These variations can lead to differences in the physical dimensions and electrical characteristics of transistors, such as threshold voltage, channel length, and oxide thickness.
+The impact on delay can be summarized as follows:
+Fast-Fast (FF) Corner: Transistors are faster due to lower threshold voltages and shorter channel lengths, leading to reduced delay.
+Slow-Slow (SS) Corner: Transistors are slower due to higher threshold voltages and longer channel lengths, resulting in increased delay.
+Typical-Typical (TT) Corner: Represents nominal process conditions and serves as a reference point.

+Voltage Variations
+Voltage variations refer to changes in the supply voltage, which can occur due to power supply fluctuations, voltage drops, or intentional design choices.
+The impact on delay is as follows:
+High Voltage (Vmax): Higher supply voltage increases the drive strength of transistors, reducing delay but potentially increasing power consumption.
+Low Voltage (Vmin): Lower supply voltage decreases the drive strength of transistors, increasing delay but potentially reducing power consumption.

+Temperature Variations
+Temperature variations can occur due to changes in the operating environment or self-heating effects within the chip.
+The impact on delay is as follows:
+High Temperature (Thigh): Higher temperatures increase carrier scattering, reducing mobility and increasing delay.
+Low Temperature (Tlow): Lower temperatures reduce carrier scattering, increasing mobility and reducing delay.

+Simulating a chip design at different PVT corners is critical for several reasons:
+1. It Ensures that the chip will operate correctly under a wide range of conditions.
+2. It Verifies that the chip meets timing requirements across all PVT variations.
+3. It Helps in analyzing the trade-offs between power consumption and performance under different conditions.